AndrewidRizk/DataSrtucture/README.md

 # DataSrtucture
-it visualizing the data structure using html and css
+It visualizing the data structure using html and css
+# DataSrtucture